 I have quite a few friends myself who would smoke cannabis regularly if they weren’t getting drug tested at work.
 The new Delta-8 craze has many people wondering if they can get away with smoking this milder version of marijuana and still keep their jobs.
 Will a drug test detect Delta-8 THC the same way it detects Delta-9?
 Let’s investigate.

-Looking for the BEST Black Friday deals on Delta-8 THC Products?
-Subscribe to the DELTA-8 Weekly newsletter, and get our list of the best available deals.
+Looking for the BEST deals on Delta-8 THC Products?
+Subscribe to the DELTA 8 Weekly newsletter, and get our list of the best products.

 What is Delta-8 THC?

 To understand the difference between Delta-8 THC and Delta-9 THC, you’ll have to think in terms of chemistry.
 Admittedly, science never my best subject in school, but some basics stuck with me.
 For instance, you likely know that when we make minor chemical changes to a compound, we can create something entirely different.

 Take into account the air around us, O2 vs O3.
 When we breathe, we are breathing in O2, or molecular oxygen, comprised of two oxygen molecules held together by a covalent bond.
 If you simply add one more oxygen molecule to the mix you now have O3, or ozone, which is a highly reactive gas, a form of pollution, that can cause serious health complications if we breathe it in.

 Thankfully, the differences between D8 and D9 don’t break down to healthy vs deadly.
 Delta-8 THC only has some minor chemical differences from Delta-9, as well as some differences in effects.
 It’s mildly psychoactive, although it’s less intense than D9.
 Delta-8 is only present in trace amounts in cannabis plants, so to utilize it, this compound needs to be extracted and isolated.